 Brazil

 b.
-North America dominated the cleaning robot market with a share of 31.0% in 2021.
-This is attributable to the high demand for cleaning robots and wide availability of various distribution channels such as online stores, retail stores, hypermarkets, and supermarkets.
+North America dominated the cleaning robot market with a share of nearly 31 % in 2024.
+This is attributable to the high demand for cleaning robots and the wide availability of various distribution channels such as online stores, retail stores, hypermarkets, and supermarkets.

 b.
 Some key players operating in the cleaning robot market include Ecovacs Robotics, Inc.; ILIFE Robotics Technology; iRobot Corporation; LG Electronics; Maytronics; Milagrow Business and Knowledge Solutions (Pvt.)
 Limited; Neato Robotics, Inc.; Nilfisk Group; Pentair plc; and Samsung Electronics Co., Ltd.